shlinkio/shlink/CONTRIBUTING.md

 This file will guide you through the process of getting to project up and running, in case you want to provide coding contributions.

-You will also see how to ensure the code fulfills the expected code checks, and how to creating a pull request.
+You will also see how to ensure the code fulfills the expected code checks, and how to create a pull request.

 ## System dependencies